 Graduating with a Postgraduate Diploma

-If you are receiving a postgraduate diploma, you wear the regalia appropriate to your degree, including the trencher, as diplomas do not have their own unique regalia.
+If you are receiving a postgraduate diploma, you wear the regalia appropriate to your degree (even if you obtained your degree from another institution), as diplomas do not have their own unique regalia.

-Graduating with a Diploma, No Previous Degree
+Graduating with a Diploma (including a Postgraduate Diploma), No Previous Degree

 If you are graduating with a diploma or a postgraduate diploma, and obtained your degree from another institution, please note that we cannot guarantee the availability of regalia from anywhere other than the University of Otago.